-“Friendship with one’s self is all important, because without it one cannot be friends with anyone else in the world.” – Eleanor Roosevelt
+“Friendship with one’s self is all-important because without it one cannot be friends with anyone else in the world.” – Eleanor Roosevelt

-Take time to learn and to grow, take time to nurture your dreams and goals, take action and commit to making them happen.
+Take time to learn and to grow, take the time to nurture your dreams and goals, take action and commit to making them happen.
 By doing so, you will have little or no time at all to waste on stuff that bothers you, and all your focus, energy and attention will be directed towards the improvement of self.
 If you only do this one step, I promise you, you will be living a very happy and fulfilling life and many of the people around you will admire you and also feel inspired by your actions and behavior.

 “There’s only one corner of the universe you can be certain of improving, and that’s your own self.” – Aldous Huxley

 You can’t ignore the role forgiveness plays in all of this.
-Whether we are talking about others or yourself, it is crucial to understand the power behind forgiveness and why you need to exercise it.
+Whether we are talking about others or yourself, it is crucial to understand the power of forgiveness and why you need to exercise it.

 Who are the people you need to forgive and for what?
 Why is it that you feel you can’t forgive them?
 Do you realize that by not forgiving them you are in fact not allowing yourself to fully experience life?

 A good way would be to regard the people you need to forgive as teachers.
 This way it will become easier for you to forgive, find the strength to move on and enjoy life.
-This also applies in situations when you need to forgive yourself for something you have done in the past, because a past mistake has most certainly taught you something valuable, right?
+This also applies in situations when you need to forgive yourself for something you have done in the past because a past mistake has most certainly taught you something valuable, right?

 “Inner peace can be reached only when we practice forgiveness.
-Forgiveness is letting go of the past, and is therefore the means of correcting our misperceptions.” – Gerald Jampolsky
+Forgiveness is letting go of the past, and is, therefore, the means of correcting our misperceptions.” – Gerald Jampolsky